LiskArchive/lisk-sdk/packages/lisk-cryptography/README.md

 # @liskhq/lisk-cryptography

-@liskhq/lisk-cryptography is a package contains general cryptographic functions for use with Lisk-related software
+@liskhq/lisk-cryptography is containing general cryptographic functions for use with Lisk-related software

 ## Installation